hhuang91/KaggleChallenge/readme.md

 ## Data Inspection & Processing

-Good understanding of data characteristics is key to successful deep learning methods.
+Good understanding of data characteristics is the key to successful deep learning methods.
 Therefore, I started by looking at the data provided.
 And one issue immediately jumpped out:

 ### Class imbalance issue